DimFann/DimDock/DimDock.LinuxArchive/wwwroot/md/aboutMe.md

 Hi, I'm Dim.
 <br>
 I draw for fun on my free time.
-Do software stuff for a living.
+Did software stuff for a living, trying to do that again.
+Layoffs are a bitch.
+If you need a moderately capable .NET dev (8 yrs backend) and you're cool with me being weird on my own time HMU.

 ---
 #### If you want to reach me: Twitter is a good place.
 You can probably guess my Discord handle.